umputun/remark42/site/src/docs/backup/migration/index.md

 1. Move exported json file to your Remark42 host within `./var`
 2. Run import command (`ADMIN_PASSWD` must to be enabled on server for it to work) - `docker exec -it remark42 import -p commento -f /srv/var/{commento-export-name}.json -s {your site ID}`

+Comments are imported for the domain specified in the provided file, with `https://` prefix.
+If you want to import comments for a different domain or for `http://` domain, you'll need to export them after importing, alter the export file `url` property and re-import them.